Nhawdge/November-Pirates/Readme.md

 # How to play

-Download the latest release from [the Releases](https://github.com/Nhawdge/November-Pirates/releases].
+Download the latest release from [itch](https://nhawdge.itch.io/november-pirates).

 Extract the zip file and run the executable.